Junior School K-6

 Rhonda has spoken at state and national events in Gifted Education, Indigenous Education and Primary Education.
 Her qualifications include a Bachelor of Education, and Diploma of Teaching she has a Masters of Education (Counselling Psychology), and a Certificate of Gifted Education.
 She was drawn to a career in education because she wanted to be in a role where she could actively assist others.
 Rhonda was deeply influenced by one of her primary school teachers, a woman full of joy and positivity who encouraged children, so that they felt as though they were capable of anything.

-She has been involved in all aspects of developing and improving the Junior School and Gawura, including expanding the schools over two floors, introducing a dedicated Art Space, the Gawura space, and the Junior School Library.
-She has also participated in the development of the School’s Teaching and Learning Model, Character Strengths, the oversight of the Junior School Christian Education programme, as well as the development of the Junior School and Gawura co-curricular programme.
+She has been involved in all aspects of developing and improving the Junior School and Gawura School, including expanding the schools over two floors, introducing a dedicated Art Space, the Gawura School space, and the Junior School Library.
+She has also participated in the development of the School’s Teaching and Learning Model, Character Strengths, the oversight of the Junior School Christian Education programme, as well as the development of the Junior School and Gawura School co-curricular programme.
 More broadly she has participated in the development and implemention of three Strategic Plans, as well as the School’s Reconciliation Action Plan.

 She is passionate about quality Christian education and helping both teachers and parents to understand ways to improve learning.
 She enjoys the rich gifts of an extended family, with all four elderly grandparents nearby and four children in their twenties still living at home.

 He loves listening to and playing music, from Radiohead to Mozart to Led Zeppelin!
 He worked in challenging schools in South London before coming to St Andrew’s Cathedral School.
-Both his grandmother and mother were primary school teachers, but he started a degree in computer science before feeling called to teaching.
+Both his grandmother and mother were primary school teachers, but he started a degree in Computer Science before feeling called to teaching.

-He finds great joy and reward in improving situations or the engagement of individuals and has been heavily involved in developing pastoral care mechanisms in the Junior School and Gawura, so the schools can be responsive and effective in the use of counsellors, as well as the Specialised Learning Team (SLT).
-He also loves seeing Junior School students grow, flourish and mature and he particularly appreciates how St Andrew’s Cathedral School allows him to continue these relationships beyond Year 6 as he crosses paths with many students as they continue into Middle School and Senior College.
-He enjoys the diversity of his role, from teaching Stage 1 to 3, to teaching accelerated classes, running sport and IT and working on staffing and academic administration.
+He finds great joy and reward in improving situations or the engagement of individuals and has been heavily involved in developing pastoral care mechanisms in the Junior School and Gawura School, so the schools can be responsive and effective in the use of counsellors, as well as the Specialised Learning Team (SLT).

 As the Specialised Learning Coordinator and Data Analytics Coordinator in the Junior School, she leads a team of experienced teachers and teacher assistants to support students in literacy and numeracy.
 The team work closely with classroom teachers and students to enable the students to flourish.